Omar Khadr, once a Guantanamo inmate, freed on bail in Canada

 The Canadian Supreme Court ruled in 2010 that Canada breached Khadr’s rights by sending intelligence agents to interrogate him at Guantanamo Bay in both 2003 and 2004, and by sharing the results with the United States.

 Khadr was taken to Afghanistan by his father, a senior al Qaeda member, who apprenticed the boy to a group of bomb makers who opened fire when U.S. troops went to their compound.
-A firefight followed, during which Khadr was blinded in one eye and shot twice in the back, and he was captured.
+A firefight followed, during which Khadr was blinded in one eye and shot twice in the back.

-Writing and additional reporting by Andrea Hopkins; Editing by Bernadette Baum and Peter Galloway
+Writing and additional reporting by Andrea Hopkins, additional reporting by Julie Gordon; Editing by Bernadette Baum, Peter Galloway and Ken Wills